-Trademark filing basis: Types and requirements
+Trademark Filing Basis: Types and Requirements

-1. ‘Use in Commerce’ basis
+‘Use in Commerce’ Basis

 It is used when you are using the mark commercially at present.

-The requirements for filing under ‘Use in Commerce’ basis are the date of first use and proof that you are currently using the mark in the respective country.
+The requirements for filing under the ‘Use in Commerce’ basis are the date of first use and proof that you are currently using the mark in the respective country.
 The proof or ‘Specimens of use’ can be in the form of a website page, advertisement or declaration that defines the product/good and shows the trademark.
-Tags, logos and packaging are also accepted as proof.
+Tags, logos, and packaging are also accepted as proof.

-2. ‘Intent to Use’ basis
+‘Intent to Use’ Basis

 This type of Trademark filing basis is used when you have future plans of using the mark commercially.

 To file the Trademark under ‘Intent to use’ basis you have to go through a common registration process.
-It is necessary to show the proof of using the Trademark in the market after the application gets accepted for registration (generally after 10 months from the filing date).
+It is necessary to show proof of using the Trademark in the market after the application gets accepted for registration (generally after 10 months from the filing date).
 Also, you file a separate “Statement of use” to present the ‘proof of use’ to the Trademark office.

-3. ‘Foreign Registration’ basis
+‘Foreign Registration’ Basis

-4. ‘Foreign Application’ basis
+‘Foreign Application’ Basis

-‘Foreign Application’ basis is included when you want to claim priority for a Trademark application already filed in another country.
-However, there can’t be a delay of more than 6 months between the filing of both the applications.
+‘Foreign Application’ basis is when you want to claim priority for a Trademark application already filed in another country.
+However, there can’t be a delay of more than 6 months between the filing of both applications.

-Additionally, you need to submit the date of filing, serial number and a verified declaration to genuinely use the mark commercially.
+Additionally, you need to submit the date of filing, serial number, and a verified declaration to genuinely use the mark commercially.
 Also, you need to submit an agreement form between the native country and the country for which you have filed the application.

-Also read: Trademark Filing Timeline
+Related Articles: Trademark Filing Timeline

 Why Take Our Services?

 Our technical experts and experienced teams at the Trademark filing company have been a pioneer in the field.
 The outcomes we provide are the most pertinent and satisfactory.
-Also, we present you the results with least turnaround time and free iterations until you get what you want.
+Also, we present you the results with the least turnaround time and free iterations until you get what you want.

 As soon as we receive your queries, we start processing them and update you regularly with the status of work.
-We present you with pocket-friendly deals and post delivery services.
+We present you with pocket-friendly deals and post-delivery services.
 To know more about our resources, click here.